Causality Guided Representation Learning for Cross-Style Hate Speech Detection: Introduction

 The proliferation of online hate speech poses a significant threat to the harmony of the web due to its complex and ever-evolving nature~\cite{castano2021internet,malmasi2017detecting,mathew2019spread}.
 While considerable progress has been made in identifying explicit hate speech characterized by overt hostility, slurs, and direct attacks, the detection of implicit expressions of hate conveyed through sarcasm, irony, stereotype, or coded language remains a critical unresolved challenge~\cite{schmidt2017survey}.

 Consider the examples: (i) ``\textit{F****** women asking for equal rights here.
-Why don't you go whine and w**** around you floozy sl**.}'' and (ii)``\textit{I am so tired of doing everything on my own..
+Why don't you go whine and w**** around you floozy sl**.}'' and (ii) ``\textit{I am so tired of doing everything on my own..
 Need a woman so that chores can be taken care of...}''.
 Both express misogynistic sentiments, but while the explicit version uses direct derogatory language that is easily flagged by conventional detection systems, the implicit version conveys the same prejudice through innuendo and rhetorical framing that is much harder to detect algorithmically.

 Further analysis of current hate speech detection systems reveals a persistent pattern: models trained predominantly on explicit hate speech data perform poorly when confronted with implicit expressions~\cite{ocampo2023unmasking,waseem2017understanding}.
 This limitation arises because these models often rely heavily on surface-level patterns such as specific slurs, aggressive syntax, or overtly hostile language that are typically absent in implicit hate speech, rather than the underlying hate intent that is shared across hate speech in various styles.

-Moreover, hate speech disseminated on various platforms often targets distinct groups and exhibits unique stylistic variations, as demonstrated in Figure~\ref{fig:illustration}.
-This potentially induces spurious correlations between such factors and hate labels, which poses additional challenges for existing detection models.
-For instance, certain platforms might exhibit higher rates of explicit hate speech due to lax moderation, leading models to incorrectly associate platform-specific linguistic markers with hatefulness.
+Moreover, hate speech disseminated on various platforms often targets distinct groups and exhibits unique stylistic variations, as shown in Figure~\ref{fig:illustration}.
+This can induce spurious correlations between these factors and hate labels, posing additional challenges for existing detection models.

-Motivated by these observations, we \textit{\textbf{hypothesize}} that the generation of hate speech can be modeled as a causal graph involving key factors: contextual environment (e.g., platform), creator motivation (e.g., hate intent), target, and style, where (i) contextual environment is a confounder, which influence the the motivation, target, and style. (ii) Motivation, target, and style jointly shape the content of an online post. (iii) The hate label is determined by the creator motivation and contextual environment.